 - 1 tablespoon cornstarch

-- 6 egg whites, room temperature (clean with no trace of yolk)*
+- 6 egg whites, room temperature (clean with no trace of yolk and NOT egg whites in a carton - must be from actual eggs)*

 - 1 tablespoon white distilled vinegar or lemon juice